EnigmaBay/lingobingojs/README.md

 - Provide a dedicated web interface for people to use the app as they need.

 Later on, we hope to do a lot more.
 As we move out of the planning phase and into initial implementation, this section will receive updates.

+### Non-function Outcomes

+Development of this project will be a collaborative effort, with the following goals:

+- Gain experience developing a javascript-based webapp from the ground up.
+- Practice project collaboration.
+- Exericse UI design and implementation skills and techniques.
+- Practice javascript and JS framework interaction and implementation.
+- Work toward a full-stack implementation.
+- Develop an open-source, utilitarian online 'game' others can use and enjoy.

 ## Prequisites